Data Provenance as Automatic Differentiation: Introduction

 \subsection{Outline and Contributions}

+Our main contribution is to show that data provenance can be understood as differentiation over a commutative semiring of dependency information.
+In \secref{approx-as-tangents} we develop the first-order picture, for programs over tuples of atomic data: derivatives as matrices over a semiring $S$, with the transpose relating forward and backward dependency analysis, and with successively stronger conditions on $S$ yielding join-preserving maps, conjugate pairs and, for Boolean algebras, the Galois connections of \GPS; ordinary AD occupies the case $S = \mathbb{R}$.

-\GPS, as any program slicing technique, essentially rests on an analysis of how programs intensionally explore their input, in addition to their extensional behaviour.
-Such analysis has been carried out over many years in Domain Theory.
-In \secref{approx-as-tangents}, we use ideas from \citet{berry79}'s \emph{stable domain theory} and develop an analogy between stable functions and smooth functions from mathematical analysis, where stable functions provide a kind of semantic provenance analysis.
-In \secref{models-of-total-gps}, we abstract from stable functions using V{\'a}k{\'a}r \etal{}'s CHAD framework \cite{vakar22,nunes2023} to build models of a higher-order language that automatically compute slices.
-We apply this to a concrete higher-order language in \secref{language} and demonstrate the use of the model on variations of \exref{introduction-example}, highlighting the flexibility of our approach.
-In particular, we show how type structure can be used to control the approximation lattices associated with data points, something that was ``hard coded'' in previous presentations of \GPS.
-We prove two correctness properties in \secref{definability}, relating the higher-order interpretations to first-order ones, proving the crucial Galois connection property. \secref{related-work} and \secref{conclusion} discuss additional related and future work.
+The following table summarises the correspondence developed over the course of the paper: In \secref{models-of-total-gps} we extend to sum types using the category of families construction and, following V{\'a}k{\'a}r \etal{}'s CHAD framework~\cite{vakar22,nunes2023}, build models of a higher-order language in which every program is interpreted together with its family of derivatives.
+We apply this to a concrete higher-order language in \secref{language} and demonstrate the model on a number of examples in \secref{examples}, showing how parameterising on $S$ controls the dependency structure associated with data, something that was ``hard-coded'' in previous presentations of \GPS.
+We prove a correctness property in \secref{definability}: programs of first-order type have equal interpretations in standard semantics and a dependency tracking semantics, even when they use higher-order functions internally. \secref{related-work} and \secref{conclusion} discuss additional related and future work.

-We have formalised our major results in Agda, resulting in an executable implementation built directly from the categorical constructions that we have used to compute the examples in \secref{language:examples}.
+We have formalised our major results in Agda, resulting in an executable implementation built directly from the categorical constructions that we have used to compute the examples in \secref{examples}.
 Please consult the file \texttt{everything.agda} in the supplementary material.